Bernie Sanders Aims Jabs At Hillary Clinton And Democratic Party At Rally

 — Bernie Sanders (@SenSanders) March 31, 2017

-Friday’s rally however was all about the new Democratic Party that Senator Sanders wants to build, and he’s appearing with Senator Elizabeth Warren to make those claims.
+Friday’s rally, however, was all about the new Democratic Party that Senator Sanders wants to build, and he’s appearing with Senator Elizabeth Warren to make those claims.
 At 75-years-old, Senator Sanders is not showing signs of slowing down in politics any time soon, which will be good news to his large base of supporters.

 “Let me tell you something else some of you might not agree with.
 It wasn’t that Donald Trump won the election, it was that the Democratic party lost the election.”

-There is of course the now every day household chatter of Trump Russia being a key factor in why the Democrats lost the election.
+There is, of course, the now every day household chatter of Trump’s ties to Russia being a key factor in why the Democrats lost the election.
 But the jabs at Hillary Clinton by Senator Sanders continued.

 “We need a party that is a grassroots party, where candidates are talking to working people not spending their time raising money for the wealthy and the powerful.
 And when we do that, when we transform the Democratic party, we transform America.”

-Senator Sanders appeared with Senator Elizabeth Warren, in another switch of politics after a brutally divided election, an election that showed clear gaps and divides in both the Republican and Democratic parties.
+Senator Sanders appeared with Senator Elizabeth Warren in another switch of politics after a brutally divided election, an election that showed clear gaps and divides in both the Republican and Democratic parties.
 When Senator Warren backed Hillary Clinton instead of Bernie Sanders, it was not well received by Sanders, or his supporters.

 But Elizabeth Warren, who will be up for re-election in 2018, has a progressive platform built on social policy and a wide base that matches Senators Sanders.
-In addition to beefing up support for the working class, Senator Sanders is also still asking for free college tuition and health care for everyone in America reports the Boston Globe.
+In addition to beefing up support for the working class, Senator Sanders is also still asking for free college tuition and health care for everyone in America, reports the Boston Globe.

 When Senator Elizabeth Warren took the podium on Friday, the Boston Globe reports that she also hinted that the working class is where she will focus her next political run.